ajchuang/MyRip/README.md

      A utility allows the user to check the content of the file.
    - RM [file name]
      A utility allows the user to delete the existing file.

+4. Application layer fun features
+   - DISCOVER
+     This function is defined for the node to discover where the chunks are in all reachable destinations.
+It's a nice feature for someone with bad memory like me.

 E) More things to say
 The Bellman-ford routing program is well-designed in most cases including